Overview

 [--with-skills=<spec>[,<spec>...]] \

-[--no-skills]Names: lowercase letters / digits / hyphens, must start with a letter, max 16 characters.
+[--no-skills] [--no-team-bot] [--defer-auth]Names: lowercase letters / digits / hyphens, must start with a letter, max 16 characters.
 The CLI installs the type binary on demand if it's missing, then refuses to create the agent unless the type is authenticated.

 --with-skills preinstalls one or more skills on the new agent.
-Spec is either a bare id (defaults to 5dive-com/skills) or <owner/repo>:<id>.
+Spec is either a bare id (defaults to 5dive-ai/skills) or <owner/repo>:<id>.
 Multiple specs are comma-separated.
 When the create call is made by another agent on a claude-typed agent, the flag defaults to --with-skills=5dive-cli so spawned children inherit inter-agent comms knowledge automatically.
 Use --no-skills to opt out.
 A failed skill install warns but does not roll back the agent — rerun 5dive agent skill <name> add ... to retry.

 List & inspect